+Final return.
 If you go out of business or stop paying wages, file a final return.
 Be sure to mark the final return checkbox and enter the date final wages were paid above line 1.
-You may also file Forms W-2 with the Social Security Administration now, but not later than February 28, 1997.
+See the Instructions for Form W-2 for information on the earlier due dates for the expedited furnishing and filing Form W-2 when a final Form 941 is filed.